 A new study published in the Journal of the Academy of Nutrition and Dietetics recently took a look at the effect of functional fibers on satiety.
+They wanted to find out whether or not an increased intake of fiber would result in satiety.

 Evidence is amassing about the effect of increased fiber intake on satiety (the feeling of fullness).
 But whether or not these effects are realized from functional (added) fibers as well as they are from intact fibers remains to be seen.